agl-c/deid2_dpsyn/Developing_Schedule.md

 ### Done
 1. upload the recommended datasets to s3 for possible use, but till now the local storage should suffice
-2. already tried the measurment package use (input 2 csv files but take care for debug I guess)
+2. already tried the measurment package synthpop (input 2 csv files but take care for debug I guess)

 ### Method Core work